sapegin/washingcode-book/manuscript/110_Other_techniques.md

 <!-- // This is an implicit assertion: let it be -->

-This test alone can give us 60-70% code coverage without a single assertion, or actually testing any functionality because code coverage measures numbers lines _executed_ from test, it doesn’t measure tests’ quality.
+This test alone can give us 60-70% code coverage without a single assertion or actually testing any functionality, because code coverage measures the number of lines _executed_ from tests but doesn’t measure the quality of the tests.

-T> The test about isn’t entirely pointless and is better than no test at all.
+T> This test case isn’t entirely pointless and is better than no tests at all.
 At least it makes sure that the page renders without exceptions.
-Artem Zakharchenko [wrote a great article](https://www.epicweb.dev/implicit-assertions) about such tests that are called implicit assertions.
+Artem Zakharchenko [wrote a great article](https://www.epicweb.dev/implicit-assertions) about such tests that are called _implicit assertions_.

-Usually, if an organization uses a certain metric to measure performance, employees will optimize their work to increase this metric.
-Often, at the expense of the quality of their work.
+Usually, if an organization uses a certain metric to measure performance, employees will optimize their work to increase this metric, often at the expense of the quality of their work.

-In addition, not all kinds of tests are equally useful for all projects.
-For example, for frontend tests integration test are usually more useful than unit tests, so requiring a high unit code coverage would be unproductive.
+Additionally, not all types of tests are equally useful for every project.
+For example, for frontend, integration tests are usually more useful than unit tests, so requiring high unit code coverage would be unproductive.

-I> I have a big series of articles on my blog on [best practices of frontend testing](https://sapegin.me/blog/react-testing-1-best-practices/).
+I> I have a big series of articles on my blog on [frontend testing best practices](https://sapegin.me/blog/react-testing-1-best-practices/).

 ### Never say never

 Never listen when someone says you should never do that or always do this, without any exceptions.
-Answer to most software development questions is “it depends”, and such generalizations often do more harm than good.
+The answer to most software development questions is “it depends”, and such generalizations often do more harm than good.

 ## Debug code with emojis

 Using `console.log()` is my favorite way of debugging JavaScript and TypeScript code.
-I’ve been trying to use more fancy techniques, like a debugger, but I always come back to `console.log()` because it’s the simplest and it works for me.
+I’ve tried using fancier techniques, like a debugger, but I always come back to `console.log()` because it’s the simplest, and it works for me.

-The way I do it is by adding a separate log for each variable I want to track, like so:
+I do this by adding a separate log for each variable I want to track, like so:

 <!--
 let buffer = ''